 Surgery may be used to treat a plasmacytoma (malignant plasma cell tumor) but is rarely a treatment option.
 In cases of weakened bone, metal plates or rods may be placed to provide support or to prevent fractures.

-Plasmapheresis uses a machine to filter plasma out of the blood.
-Though not a treatment for multiple myeloma, it may be used if large amounts of M-protein make the blood thick.
+Plasmapheresis involves using a machine to filter plasma.
+Though it is not a treatment for multiple myeloma, it may be used if large amounts of M-protein make the blood too thick.

-Clinical trials are medical research studies that may offer access to therapies not yet widely available.
+Clinical trials may offer the opportunity to try an innovative treatment that is testing a variety of therapies before they are widely available.
 Most cancer treatments used today were once developed, tested and evaluated through the clinical trials process to gain approval from the U.S. Food and Drug Administration (FDA).

-Volunteering for a trial may be your best option if your cancer has become resistant to your current treatment.
+A clinical trial may be your best option if your cancer has become resistant to your current treatment or if you have already had multiple lines of therapy.
 It offers a higher level of care because you will be monitored by the medical team managing your trial as well as by your regular oncologist.
 And you are helping improve treatments for other patients.

 Ask your doctor if you are a candidate for a clinical trial and whether you should consider one at any time during your treatment.

-Part of treating multiple myeloma will be ongoing monitoring of your treatment and health status.
-This ensures that your treatment is working and that the disease has not developed resistance to the medications.
+Treating multiple myeloma will include ongoing monitoring of your treatment and health status to evaluate whether your treatment is effective and that the disease has not developed resistance to the medications.
 One way to prevent resistance is through the use of several drugs together.
-This may include two, three or four drugs.
+This may include doublet, triplet or quadruplet therapy.
 It is common for multiple myeloma patients to receive more than one drug.

-As part of your monitoring, your doctor may use measurable/minimum disease residual (MRD) testing to measure a treatment’s effectiveness.
+As part of your monitoring, your doctor may use measurable/minimum residual disease (MRD) testing to measure a treatment’s effectiveness.
 MRD is used to describe a very small number of cancer cells that remain in the body during or after treatment.
 MRD can be found only by highly sensitive laboratory methods that are able to find one cancer cell among one million normal cells.
-Checking for MRD may help plan treatment, find out how well treatment is working, detect whether cancer has come back or make a prognosis.
+Checking for MRD may identify appropriate treatment, determine how well treatment is working, detect whether cancer has come back or make a prognosis.

 When residual cancer cells are still detectable in the blood, this is known as being “MRD positive.”
 When no cancer cells can be found, it is known as being “MRD negative.”
 Research studies have shown that MRD negativity is associated with longer remissions.